Tree-kangaroo: Description

 Lumholtz's tree-kangaroo is the smallest of all tree-kangaroos.
 Its body and head length ranges about 48–65 cm, and its tail, 60-74 cm, with males weighing an average of 7.2 kg (16 lb) and females 5.9 kg (13 lb).
 The length of Doria's tree-kangaroo is 51-78 cm, with a long 44-66 cm tail, and weighs 6.5-14.5 kg.
 Matschie's tree-kangaroo has a body and head length of 81 cm (20 to 32 inches), adult males weigh 9–11 kg (20-25 lb) and adult females weigh 7–9 kg (15-20 lb).
 The grizzled tree-kangaroo grows to a length of 75–90 cm (30 to 35 in), with males being considerably larger than females, and its weight is 8–15 kg (18-33 lb).

 Tree-kangaroos have several adaptations to an arboreal life-style.
 Compared to terrestrial kangaroos, tree-kangaroos have longer and broader hind feet with longer, curved nails.
 They also have a sponge-like grip on their paws and soles of their feet.
 Tree-kangaroos have a much larger and more pendulous tail than terrestrial kangaroos, giving them enhanced balance while moving about the trees.
 Locomotion on the ground is by hopping, as with true kangaroos.
 Like terrestrial kangaroos, tree-kangaroos do not sweat to cool their bodies, rather, they lick their forearms and allow the moisture to evaporate in an adaptive form of behavioural thermoregulation.

 Behaviour

 Locomotion

-Tree-kangaroos are slow and clumsy on the ground.
+Tree-kangaroos are not swift on the ground.
 They move at approximately human walking pace and hop awkwardly, leaning their body far forward to balance the heavy tail.
 However, in trees, they are bold and agile.
-They climb by wrapping their forelimbs around the trunk of a tree and, while allowing the forelimbs to slide, hop up the tree using their powerful hind legs.
-They are expert leapers; 9 m downward jumps from one tree to another have been recorded and they have the extraordinary ability to jump to the ground from 18 m or more without being hurt.
+They climb by wrapping their forelimbs around the trunk of a tree and, while allowing the forelimbs to slide, climb up the tree using their limbs.
+They have an extraordinary ability to jump on the ground about 18 m or more without being hurt.